Let’s put this in the front: nobody here works for openHAB. The community members are helping with an Open Source Project, not a commercial software.

 Common tags include zwave, mqtt, HABpanel, rules etc.

 It is vital to give as much detail as needed for people to understand what you’re struggling with and also what are you trying to accomplish.
-The latter part is crucial to avoid asking a XY Problem.
+The latter part is crucial to avoid creating a XY problem when asking.
+That’s very much annoying volunteers.

 As stated at the beginning, this is a community forum.
 If you don’t show any effort from your side, be prepared that your question might be ignored.